-The art education PK12 program at Saint Joseph’s University prepares art teachers for PK12 classrooms.
-This program will help you develop the necessary skills for effective teaching of art, while broadening your range of understanding in the arts.
-You will be able to combine theory and practice through coursework and field experiences in PK12 classrooms.
-The Art Education PK12 program is an accredited program aligned with the Pennsylvania Department of Education requirements for teacher certification in Art Education PK12.
+The art education PK12 program at Saint Joseph’s University is approved by PDE and prepares art teachers for PK12 classrooms.
+This program helps candidates develop the necessary skills for effective teaching of art, while broadening the range of understanding of the art curriculum in PK12 schools.
+Candidates will be able to combine theory and practice through coursework and field experiences in PK12 classrooms.
+The Art Education PK12 program is accredited and aligned with the Pennsylvania Department of Education requirements for level I teacher certification in Art Education PK12.

 Goal 1: The student will demonstrate an understanding of PK12 learner development.

-Objective 1.1: The student will understand and accurately interpret key concepts, principles, theories, and research about learner development in social context.
+Outcome 1.1: The student will acquire knowledge of key concepts, principles, theories, and research about learner development in social and classroom contexts.

-Goal 2: The student will understand and use the central concepts, standards, research, and structures of content to plan and implement curriculum that develops all school learners’ competence in art education.
+Goal 2: The student will examine and use the central concepts, standards, research, and structures of content to plan and implement a curriculum that develops all school learners’ competence in art education.

-Goal 3: The student will understand and use developmentally appropriate instructional strategies for teaching and learning art.
+Goal 3: The student will use developmentally appropriate instructional strategies for teaching and learning art.

 Goal 4: The student will demonstrate understanding and appropriate use of multiple methods of assessment.

-Goal 5: The student will demonstrate an understanding of teaching art for social justice.
+Goal 5: The student will demonstrate knowledge of culturally responsive education and an understanding of teaching art for social justice.

-Objective 5.1: The student can demonstrate the ability to interact positively and respectfully with those of different racial, ethnic, language and socioeconomic backgrounds and sexual orientations.
+Outcome 5.1: The student will demonstrate the ability to interact positively and respectfully with those of different racial, ethnic, language and socioeconomic backgrounds and sexual orientations.